dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 Did I already say this capability is experimental and in development?

+The value of the option `-plugin` is a path to a dotnet dll that contains the compiled plugin.

 ### 25.9.4.
 Controlling output {#sec-controlling-output}

 These options instruct Dafny to print various information about your